Santi-I-Guess/final_project/README.md

 ## Assembly Language
 - 16 bit registers
-- 8 general purpose registers, 2 comparison registers (nonaccessable)
+- 8 general purpose registers, 2 comparison registers
-- given 3000 address RAM with 4 memory access instructions (PUSH, POP, READ, WRITE)
+- given 8192 address RAM with 4 memory access instructions (PUSH, POP, READ, WRITE)
 - can print integer values with PRINT, ascii characters with CPRINT, and string literals with SPRINT
+- can take in user integer input with INPUT, and user string input with SINPUT
 - can define labels with \<string\>:
 - stack addressing with "%n" (see addressing modes)
 - ram addressing with "\[$n\]" (see addressing modesk)